Oorkavalan: Release and reception

 Oorkavalan was released on 4 September 1987.
 N. Krishnaswamy of The Indian Express wrote, "Some of the characters get a lifelike quality because of good performances and a helpful screenplay."
+Jayamanmadhan of Kalki wrote no one is going to go to the film with high expectations as the title Oorkavalan goes by it has too many masala so no one is going to be disappointed.
+Balumani of Anna praised acting, music and direction.